reduxjs/redux/docs/usage/structuring-reducers/NormalizingStateShape.md

 ## Normalizing Nested Data

 Because APIs frequently send back data in a nested form, that data needs to be transformed into a normalized shape before it can be included in the state tree.

-The [Normalizr](https://github.com/paularmstrong/normalizr) library is usually used for this task.
+For most applications, [Redux Toolkit's `createEntityAdapter`](https://redux-toolkit.js.org/api/createEntityAdapter) is the recommended way to store and update normalized entity collections in your slices.
+It provides a standard `{ ids, entities }` state shape along with generated reducers and selectors.
+See [Performance and Normalizing Data](../../tutorials/essentials/part-6-performance-normalization.md) for a walkthrough.

+If you need to transform deeply nested API responses with complex relational schemas into normalized data, the [Normalizr](https://github.com/paularmstrong/normalizr) library is still a common option.
 You can define schema types and relations, feed the schema and the response data to Normalizr, and it will output a normalized transformation of the response.
-That output can then be included in an action and used to update the store.
-See the Normalizr documentation for more details on its usage.
+That output can then be included in an action and used to update the store (including slices that use `createEntityAdapter`).
+Normalizr is stable and feature-rich for relational normalization, but it is [no longer actively maintained](https://github.com/paularmstrong/normalizr/discussions/493#discussioncomment-2395540).